 This alone being on your health background can impose more expensive monthly rates for your life insurance policy but not always.

-Don’t Overlook the Power of Using an Independent Life Insurance Agent with Osteoporosis
+Using an Independent Life Insurance Agent with Osteoporosis

 A pro tip is to always use an independent life insurance agent with access and knowledge to a massive basket of carriers such as 50 or more.